 Rochester, Syracuse, Ithaca, Elmira, and Corning all offer deluxe hotel accommodations and can accommodate small to medium-sized conventions.
 For more information on conventions, check with the visitor's bureaus in each city.

 The Finger Lakes offers a wide selection of moderately priced hotels that are great for families.

 Motels abound in the Finger Lakes and often don't require reservations except during college and university commencement (the end of May).

 Bed & Breakfasts

 Some of the most luxurious and most interesting places to stay are in the region's bed and breakfasts.
-Choose from a 1795 stagecoach inn (Acorn Inn in Canandaigua), an 1855 Gothic Revival home (Gothic Eves in Trumansburg), or maybe a place with its own waterfall and teahouse (10,000 Delights in Branchport).
+Choose from a 1795 stagecoach inn (Acorn Inn in Canandaigua), an 1855 Gothic Revival home (Gothic Eves in Trumansburg), or a cobblestone inn on the National Registry of Historic Places (Maxwell Creek Inn in Sodus).
 You will meet and get to know the local innkeeper who can, not only provide you with a delicious breakfast, but tell you about many of the sites in the region.
 Some bed and breakfasts will allow pets.
 Inquire.

 The concept of the family farm has evolved in the Finger Lakes to include many things from u-pick orchards to corn mazes.
 A number of farms now operate as bed and breakfasts in addition to being active farms.
 These bed and breakfast are listed both in with the bed and breakfasts by county and separately as farms for those visitors who wish to stay specifically at a farm.